snarkipus/zero2axum/README.md

 ### 8.2 Operator Errors

 Well, somewhat stuck right out of the gate - turns out I'll have to be creative in getting SurrealDB to fail.
-Despite having `SCHEMAFULL` definitions, SurrealDB will accept all incoming transactions (if valid) which is a known [bug](https://github.com/surrealdb/surrealdb/issues/2060).
+Despite having `SCHEMAFULL` definitions, SurrealDB will accept all incoming transactions (if valid), which is a known [bug](https://github.com/surrealdb/surrealdb/issues/2060).

 So, we'll just add which should fail since the token is a string:
 ```sql